 This certificate will be an option only for those that successfully complete their NQF2 qualification first.
 To achieve this qualification students need to complete the theory exam for Trails Guide and also be assessed as competent to handle a firearm (ARH) proficiently and to undergo a VPDA (Viewing Potentially Dangerous Animals)assessment

 The students will spend an intense week studying bird knowledge and identification in preparation for attempting their specialist Birding certificate for the Savanna Biome.
 The certifictae will be awarded to those that pass the FGASA slide and sound assessment and practical birding assessment

 The ARH certificate will be awarded to those students that are found to be proficient in the use of a firearm and have proved competency in all aspects of the FGASA assessment.
-Only those students who have a valid SASSETA certificate issued for the use of a rifle for business purposes will be allowed to participate.
+Only those students who have a valid PFTC certificate issued for the use of a rifle for business purposes will be allowed to participate.